lux4rd0/weatherflow-dashboards-aio/README.md

 ### Startup

-From the above directory, run the docker-compose command:
+From the above directory, run the docker-compose command after you've generated the docker-compose.yml file:

-    docker-compose -f docker-compose.yml up -d
+    docker-compose up -d

 This command will start to download the Grafana, InfluxDB, and weatherflow-collector application containers.
 The" `-d'" command places the containers into "detached" mode *(run containers in the background)*.
 The configuration also sets each of the containers to auto-start.

 *Note, this project has been tested on 64-bit CentOS 7 (centos-release-7-9.2009.1.el7.centos.x86_64) and 32-bit Raspberry Pi 4 (Raspberry Pi OS/January 11th 2021)*

-The docker-compose.yml is only configured to startup the local-udp listener.
-Use the docker-compose-full.yml file to startup the additional remote-socket and remote-rest collectors.
-You will need to configure the environmental variables to include your DEVICE_ID, STATION_ID, and COLLECTOR_TOKEN.
-More details on configuring that collector are on the weatherflow-collector repository:

 https://github.com/lux4rd0/weatherflow-collector#using

 ## Grafana Dashboards